National Eligibility Cum Entrance Test (NEE)

 NEET is conducted by the National Testing Agency (NTA) on behalf of the Ministry of Health and Family Welfare, Government of India.

-For more information kindly refer to Eligibility Criteria for NEET 2023 ( Read Chapter 5: Eligibility and Qualifications)
+For more information kindly refer to the NEET 2024-Eligibility Criteria ( Read Chapter 5: Eligibility and Qualifications)

 NEET is held on the first Sunday of May each year and is conducted only once a year.
 However, it's essential to check the NTA's official website for the latest exam date updates.